 But some indicators can help – like looking at valuations and trying to intelligently gauge when things become too stretched.
 But beware – just considering one data point and making investment decisions is foolish.
 This is akin to developing a framework and then falling into a trap due to framework-induced blindness.
 That can kill a portfolio.

 On that note, I thought I will extend the above example a little further to show the impact of being right across the years and not just between two data points.

 Let’s see what happens to two investors who invested:

 - in end-2008

-Here is what their annual year-end CAGRs were at end of every year till 2017.
+Here is what their annual year-end CAGRs were at the end of every year till 2017.
 This will show what both these investors had to go through:

 As is evident, the investor in Nifty (at end-2007) never got a chance to see even risk-free 8% kind of CAGR!
 So much for investing for higher returns in a risky asset. 🙂 (For simplicity, I am ignoring movements within the year.)

 On the other hand, the second investor (who began in end-2008) did very well.
-His CAGRs were great across years.
+His CAGRs were great across the years.